lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 appropriate and available in-context; thus the issue of freshness is left up to the discretion of protocol designers and implementers.

-In the case of hardware security modules (HSM), the definition of "fresh" is somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asynchronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.
+In the case of hardware security modules (HSM), the semantics of "freshness" are somewhat ambiguous in the context of CSRs, especially considering that non-automated certificate enrollments are often asynchronous, and considering the common practice of re-using the same CSR for multiple certificate renewals across the lifetime of a key.